 • June 30 every year: Annual assessment report submitted to ODA.
 Note that at least one PLO must be assessed and reported each year, with all PLO’s assessed and reported by the third year.

 The four-year timeline for each undergraduate program varies.
 Some academic programs began developing their assessment plans during the 2019-20 academic year.
 All undergraduate programs will have assessment plans developed by the end of the 2022-23 academic year.
-The timeline for undergraduate programs to develop assessment plans (i.e., “year 1”) is as follows:
+The current timeline for undergraduate programs to develop assessment plans (i.e., “year 1”) is as follows:

-• 2019-20: A&S Social Sciences
+• 2023-24: A&S Social Sciences

-• 2020-21: Business, CMCI, Education and Engineering
+• 2024-25: Business, CMCI, Education and Engineering

-• 2021-22: A&S Arts & Humanities and College of Music
+• 2025-26: A&S Arts & Humanities and College of Music

-• 2022-23: A&S Natural Sciences and Environmental Design
+• 2026-27: A&S Natural Sciences and Environmental Design

 After the four-year assessment process is complete, the assessment cycle repeats with academic programs having an opportunity to modify/update their assessment plan in year 1 before the next three-year assessment period begins.
+Beginning during the 2023-24 academic year, programs could modify/update their assessment plans.

-Assessment Plan template: This template is completed by academic programs during the first year of the assessment process to develop their three-year assessment plan.
-Using this template, programs provide their learning outcomes, curriculum map, assessment methodologies, and reporting timeline.
-We have also created Recommendations for Completing your Three-Year Student Learning Assessment Plan as a resource document.
+Assessment Plan template: This template includes the option for either the Standard Pathway or the Focused Pathway for program assessment.
+Academic programs can use this template during their first year of the assessment process to develop their three-year assessment plan.
+Within this template, programs are asked to describe their program learning outcomes, curriculum map, assessment methodologies, and reporting timeline.
+We have also created resource documents for completing an assessment plan for the Standard Pathway or the Focused Pathway.
+Additionally, we have created a resource document that provides a number of examples of assessment methodologies.

 Assessment Report template: This template is completed annually by academic programs during years 2-4 of the assessment process to report their assessment efforts over the past academic year.
 Using this template, programs summarize the data that was collected and report their key findings and next steps for each of the program learning outcomes that were assessed that year.
+We have also create a resource document for completing your assessment report.

 Many academic programs regularly undergo review from an external body for accreditation or re-authorization.
 Programs that are required to document evidence of student learning for accreditation/re-authorization may be eligible to submit an assessment exemption to the ODA Assessment team in lieu of submitting an assessment plan.
 Additionally, these programs will provide the evidence of student learning from their accreditation/re-authorization report in lieu of submitting annual assessment reports.